L. M. Strauss (The Russian) and Nevada Casinos

 Lake Tahoe’s Cal-Neva Lodge

 How's this for a great shot from the early '70s?
-This postcard is from Reno Tahoe Specialty, Inc. Nate Jacobson built the King's Castle Casino at Incline Village (Lake Tahoe), Nevada after selling his part of Caesars Palace in 1969.
-A former insurance salesman, broker, and owner, Jacobson faced charges from the Securities and Exchange...
+This postcard is from Reno Tahoe Specialty, Inc. Nate Jacobson built the King's Castle Casino at Incline Village (Lake Tahoe), but first, let's look at the previous owners and names!
+As is often the case at Lake Tahoe, George Whittell is at the heart of...
 Continue Reading →

 Bill Harrah at Lake Tahoe